top of page

 speed chatting

-I've talked to a few leaders who have said that the Covid pandemic has meant that young people have lost some of their social skills.
+I've talked to a few leaders who have said young people have lost some of their social skills., through Covid and being on mobile phones more.
 Structuring relationship building might be a good thing.

 They stay with that partner for about 100 seconds, then one of the pair rotate round the circle.
 Repeat so that people talk to five to 10 people.